PrbNoblem/EDAN70/README.md

 testscript runs the compiler with the code cleanup extension on a number of test files and checks for differences against files containing the expected output.
-These files can be found in the testfiles folder.
+These files can be found in the finishedtests folder.
 The output files are saved as filename.java.cleaned, while the expected output is stored as filename.java.expected.
 The original files are kept under the original names.